Why I'm Running

 To say Ontario is in a state of crisis would be an understatement.
 Every single thing within provincial jurisdiction has fallen apart.

-A whole generation of people are beginning to give up on the dream of home ownership entirely as affordability becomes further out of reach.
+A whole generation of people are beginning to give up on the dream of home ownership entirely.
+It just feels completely unattainable

-In health care, it's not just long wait times for surgeries that we've faced for years - it's the fundamentals now.
-People can't get in to see a doctor.
+In health care, it's not just long wait times for specialist appointments or surgeries that we've faced for years - it's the fundamentals now.
+As of 2022, over 17,000 people in Carleton don't have access to a family doctor.

-We are feeling more effects of climate change.
-Carleton has been ravaged by heat waves, derechos, and tornadoes, leaving many without power.
+We are feeling the effects of climate change more and more.
+Carleton has been ravaged by heat waves, derechos, and tornadoes, each storm leaving many without power for over a week at a time.

 Schools are overcrowded.
 University and college tuition is skyrocketing.
 The promised $10-a-day daycare program never got off the ground.